EnrichMCP Application¶

 # Create app

-app = EnrichMCP(title="Bookstore API", description="API for managing books and authors")
+app = EnrichMCP(title="Bookstore API", instructions="API for managing books and authors")

 # Define entities